Seeking Validation From others

 For many, seeking validation from others is a persistent habit that can often have profoundly negative and far-reaching consequences.
 Fortunately, there are many great ways to cultivate an attitude of confidence and self-reliance, even in the face of criticism or disapproval.
 Here are just a few tips on how to stop seeking validation, and why doing so can enable us to create a life that we’re passionate about.

 “The only validation we need comes from within; whatever our souls allow is allowed.” – Sherihan Gamal

 1. Realize That Other People Don’t Have All the Answers

-When we’re seeking validation from our social circle, we often forget that most people are just as confused about their life choices as we are.
+The first step when we’re seeking validation from our social circle or even social media, we often forget that most people are just as confused about their life choices as we are.
 Even the most successful people experience self-doubt regularly, and their confidence may simply be a cover for more deep-rooted insecurities and problems.